top of page

 Anxiety

 First, we should say that anxiety is not always a disorder.
-Non-pathological anxiety is an unpleasant emotion which signals a person to be careful.
-In contrast, pathological anxiety acts like a bully and often can lead to inhibitions that restrict a person's ability to live life freely.
-The inhibitions related to anxiety disorders are often insidious, with patients often lacking insight and mistaking the inhibition as a preference not to partake in certain activities.
+Non-pathological anxiety is an unpleasant emotion that signals a person to be careful.
+In contrast, pathological anxiety acts like a bully and can often lead to inhibitions that restrict a person's ability to live life freely.
+The inhibitions related to anxiety disorders are often insidious, with patients often lacking insight and mistaking the inhibition as a preference for not to participating in certain activities.

 According to data from the National Institute of Mental Health (NIMH):